celestiaorg/docs/docs/developers/blobstream-contracts.md

 ---
-sidebar_label: Integrate with Blobstream Contracts
+sidebar_label: Integrate with Blobstream contracts
 description: Learn how to integrate your L2's onchain logic with Blobstream
 ---

-# Integrate with Blobstream Contracts
+# Integrate with Blobstream contracts

-## Getting Started
+## Getting started

 ### Prerequisites

-Please make sure to have the following installed:
+Make sure to have the following installed:

 - [Foundry](https://github.com/foundry-rs/foundry)

-### Installing Blobstream Contracts
+### Installing Blobstream contracts

 Install the Blobstream contracts repo as a dependency: